April 26, 2022

 We will create a test for the BlazeDemo site that will simulate access to the home page and verify the response’s information.

 In this example, we use the Apache Maven software.
-For other tools, check the user’s guide.
+For other tools, check the user’s guide, which also contains additional tips and best practices.

 1. To use the JMeter DSL there's no need to install anything.
 Just include the following dependency on your pom.xml file, which is the file that contains your project’s configurations: